First an analogy to help understand why dealing with criticism as an author is important:

 Dealing with Criticism: Don’t Forget Your Purpose

-Remember why you wrote your book in the first place.
-Because you had to, perhaps?
-It was in you and it had to be written?
+Do you remember why you wrote your book in the first place?
+Because it was in you and it had to be written?
 Something inspired you?
-Or maybe you had to do something that had meaning to you and you hoped might affect others?
+Or maybe you had to write something that had meaning to you and you hoped might affect others?

 Whatever your reason, I hope you didn’t write your book to become rich, famous, or to gain literary immortality.
 There’s an enormous crash coming for you if you did, because literary immortality descends on only a lucky few.